and Instructions for Presenters of Candidate Projects

 impairment addressed by your project suggestion

-- Identify the problem or unmet need for the
+- Identify the problem or challenge

 - Illustrate examples of the problem in a